 Over the years, the use of compressors has become necessary for mixing and mastering.
 The plugin’s market has become saturated with all types and kinds of compressors.

-From tube to VCA compressors, producers use them all for different sound signatures, feel, and overall vibe.
+From tube to VCA compressors, producers use them for different sound signatures, feel, and overall vibe.
 Some compressor plugins are modeled after classic hardware units to provide an analog, vintage, warmer feel.
-Others implement digital technology to achieve a snappy, clean sound for use on drums, vocals, etc. However, one type of compressor that seems to be gaining some traction is the Opto Compressor and we will discuss it in this article.
+Others implement digital technology to achieve a snappy, clean sound on drums, vocals, etc. However, one type of compressor that seems to be gaining some traction is the Opto Compressor, and we will discuss it in this article.

-To understand Opto Compressors, we need to know how compression works and the necessary controls ordinarily available to the user.
-Compressors function in a similar way to limiters, as in both plugins work to reduce the dynamic range of the audio, which is the difference in volume between the quietest and the loudest sounds in a track.
+To understand Opto Compressors, we need to know how compression works and the necessary controls available to you.
+Compressors function similarly to limiters, as in both plugins work to reduce the dynamic range of the audio, which is the difference in volume between the quietest and the loudest sounds in a track.
 Applying compression makes your track sound more leveled and cleaner since compression aims to maintain a good level of loud and quiet parts.

 Basic compressor controls include:

 The “knee” corresponds to the way the compressor converts from a no compression state to a compression state.
 There are two types of knees; hard knee and soft knee.
-Hard knee means that when signals exceed the threshold, the compressor is enabled immediately and it feels “snappy”.
-On the other hand, soft knee means that when signals exceed the threshold, the compressor is enabled gradually and so it feels softer.
+Hard knee means that when signals exceed the threshold, the compressor is enabled immediately, and it feels “snappy.”
+On the other hand, a soft knee means that when signals exceed the threshold, the compressor is enabled gradually, making it feel softer.

-Attack control refers to the time it takes for the compressor to fully compress the signals.
-The fast attack is normally ranging from 20 – 800 microseconds, whereas slow attack is anywhere between 10 to 100 milliseconds.
+“Attack” control refers to the time it takes for the compressor to fully compress the signals.
+The fast attack ranges from 20 – 800 microseconds, whereas a slow attack is anywhere between 10 to 100 milliseconds.

-The compression ratio refers to how much a compressed signal is attenuated.
-The image below gives a clear representation of that.
+The compression “ratio” refers to how much a compressed signal is attenuated.

 What Are The Different Types Of Compressors?

-The 4th type of compressor is the optical/Opto compressor and is the main focus of this article:
+The 4th type of compressor is the optical/Opto compressor, and it’s the main focus of this article: